The Classics

 Myrtle Fillmore co-founded Unity Church and pioneered Christian metaphysical healing.
 She taught that affirming divine truth and rejecting negative thought patterns could heal illness.
 Her own healing journey became the foundation of Unity's healing ministry.

-Read more →New ThoughtH.
-Emilie Cady
+Read more →H. Emilie Cady

 1848-1941